35 Fun Things to Do in Fort Myers, Florida

 With so many fun things to do in Fort Myers, Florida, you can’t go wrong with planning a visit here.
 Whether you are looking to relax on the beach or plan a trip full of activities, Fort Myers has a ton of activities to offer!

-Top Accommodation in Fort Myers
+Top accommodations in Fort Myers

-- Holiday Inn Express & Suites - Ft Myers Beach-Sanibel Gateway, an IHG Hotel (rated highly)
+- Holiday Inn Express & Suites - ft Myers Beach-Sanibel Gateway, an IHG Hotel (rated highly)

-Top Tours and Experiences in Fort Myers
+Top tours and experiences in Fort Myers

 - 35 Fort Myers things to do